-I probably said a lot of other things that shouldn’t be repeated, I had some great days and met some amazing people and worked with some awesome animals, but I probably spent more days being resentful and bitter than truly soaking up what I was learning and experiencing.
+I probably said a lot of other things that shouldn’t be repeated.
+Some days were great.
+I met some amazing people and worked with some awesome animals, but I probably spent more days being resentful and bitter than truly soaking up what I was learning and experiencing.

 My EATM professors tried to get the message to me and I’m sure they are still talking about this to others, maybe some people take the message to heart and live by it and maybe others are like me and have to learn it on their own.

 It wasn’t until my third “career” job that I realized the grass wasn’t any greener on the other side.
-It might be a different variety with different challenges and different strengths, but it was still grass.
+The grass was a different variety with different challenges and different strengths, but it was still grass.
 It was in that position that I learned to grow where I was planted.